onnovalkering/brane/docs/quickstart/2-decode-from-base64.md

 ```

 ## Building a ECU package
-To make these two functions available to Brane, we have to do the following:
+To make the encoding/decoding functions available to Brane, we have to perform following steps:

 1. Make it explicit for Brane how to run the underlying code of the functions.
-2. Make it explicit for Brane wich input parameters to use, and what output to expect.
+2. Make it explicit for Brane which input parameters to use, and what output to expect.
 3. Make small adjustments to the code to make it compatible with Brane.

-For the first two tasks we'll write a configuration file, conventionally named `container.yml`.
-We start with defining how Brane can run this code.
-We specify: the list of dependencies that are required (based on the [Ubuntu repository](https://packages.ubuntu.com/focal/)); which files will be used; and what file to consider as entrypoint:
+To make explicit for Brane how to run the encoding/decoding functions and describe the input/output parameters, we write a configuration file, conventionally name `container.yml`.
+In the `container.yml` file we define how Brane can run this code, and specify: the list of dependencies that are required (based on the [Ubuntu repository](https://packages.ubuntu.com/focal/)); which files will be used; and what file to consider as entrypoint:

 ```yaml
 dependencies: